tiler

 max_tile_size_kb

-Default: 1024.
-An INTEGER that determines the maximum tile size, in kilobytes, before compression.
+Default: 1024 * 4 = 4096 @ tile_resolution of 1.
+An INTEGER defining the approximate maximum size for a tile in kilobytes, before compression.

 max_tile_features